 In addition, goods which have completed customs procedures but have not paid or fully paid the applicable tax amounts within the regulated time limit can be released if they have such payable tax amounts guaranteed by a credit institution, or enjoy a tax payment time limit in accordance with the tax law.

-Further to the above, customs laws also provide customs procedures for goods in transit, goods brought into entrepots, free trade zones, bonded warehouses, duty free warehouse, for temporary import for export goods, for means of transport on entry, exit or in transit.
+Further to the above, customs laws also provide customs procedures for goods in transit, goods brought into entrepots, free trade zones, bonded warehouses, duty free warehouses, for temporary import for export goods, for means of transport on entry, exit or in transit.

 In addition to the general requirements, the importation of agricultural and fishery products is subject to additional requirements, described here.